Top 10 Books for Developing Leadership Skills

 The Infinite Game by Simon Sinek- 9/10

 Few authors cause me to think about leadership and managing people more than Simon Sinek.
 His latest book, The Infinite Game, challenges leaders to always take the long-game approach and to stop keeping score.
-Sinek uses case studies to show the determents of short-sided business decisions than value resources over people.
+Sinek uses case studies to show the determents of short-sided business decisions that value resources over people.
 In his first book, Start with Why, he emphasizes the importance of anchoring all actions to a personal why.
 He expands this concept by imploring businesses to remain anchored in a Just Cause.
 If we keep score and treat business like a sport – winners and losers – we often sacrifice people and burn bridges needed for long-term success.
 The infinite leader embraces rivals, stays true to themselves while being adaptable, and places people over resources.
 Many of these actions are challenging, especially when facing external performance pressures focused on growth and revenue.
-But Sinek shows many examples of leaders who made the hard decisions, stuck with a Just Cause, valued their people, and were subsequently rewarded.
+But Sinek shows many examples of leaders who made the hard decisions, stuck with a Just Cause, valued their people, and was subsequently rewarded.
 It may not be an immediate reward, but they are on a trajectory for long-term success, fulfillment, and purpose that benefits the greater good, not just their own pockets.

 The Coaching Habit: Say Less, Ask More & Change the Way You Lead Forever by Michael Bungay Stanier - 8.5/10